How to Break Any Revenue Plateau in 6 Weeks: The Constraint Shock Method for $40K–$100K Operators

 Planning a dramatic shift:

-By the end of week four, you have a complete plan for a dramatic shift.
-Not incremental.
-Dramatic.
+By the end of week four, you have a complete plan for a dramatic shift—not an incremental tweak, but a genuinely dramatic change.
+That step alone saves roughly ten weeks of slow, incremental experimentation.

 Compression Tactic 4: Execute the Revenue Constraint Shift Completely (Week 5)